denisboo/guides/OpenWrt as NAS device.md

 name of the package we want to install.
 If the list is empty here, click on the *Update lists...* button which will run `opkg update` command for you.

-Click in the *Install...* button next to *qrencode* package.
+Click on the *Install...* button next to *qrencode* package.
 You can now go to *Status > WireGuard* and click on the button to show a QR code.
 We can scan this code with the WireGuard app on the device to speed up the steps we need to do there.
 To do so, click on *[+]* or *Add a tunnel* button inside the app.
 Choose